moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

 ---
 title: Working on Tickets
 category: Handling tickets
-description: How to find, select, assign and begin work on support tickets
+description: How to find, select, and begin work on support tickets
 ---

 ## Introduction